nginx-shib/shibboleth-fastcgi/README.rst

 We automatically handle this by cleaning up this situation in each relevant ``Dockerfile`` but you can start afresh with a call like so::

-   docker-compose up -V
+   make clean
+   make

-which removes the anonymous volumes before starting again.
+which cleans up the anonymous volumes before starting again.

 For more details, see `Overview of Docker Compose
 <https://docs.docker.com/compose/overview/#preserve-volume-data-when-containers-are-created>`_.